duncanmalashock/json-rest-api/README.md

     - An `encode` function for your type
     - The base URL to be requested (for GET requests for all resources and POST requests for creating)
     - A `toSuffix` for creating the URL suffix (used for PUT/PATCH and DELETE requests for specific resources) from your `urlData` type (usually just the ID type of your resource)
+    - A `List` of options—currently this package supports options for:
+      - Adding request headers
+      - Using the PATCH verb instead of the default PUT for updating a resource
 ```
 import JsonRestApi.Request as Request
 import JsonRestApi.Response as Response